Winnipeg is the largest and most populated city within the Canadian province of Manitoba.

 Not only that, but the tours are led by a historian, and you’ll learn so much about the Legislative Assembly, the building, and some of its unique features.

 You’ll also get to explore the beautiful grounds surrounding the Manitoba Legislative Building.
-The gardens are made up of manicured gardens, statues, and monuments, and are the perfect place to escape the craziness of the city.
+This area is made up of manicured gardens, statues, and monuments, and is the perfect place to escape the craziness of the city.

 As you explore these grounds you can download this great self-guided smartphone tour.
 Not only will it teach you about the historical statues, but there is also a cool trivia game at the end too!

 Although Winnipeg is landlocked, there are plenty of beautiful beaches located on Lake Winnipeg.

 The lake is just a 60-minute drive from the city centre and is perfect for a day trip out!